 The measurement process is completely automatic and well controlled.
-The airflows are driven by four blowers that are software controlled to compensate for possible obstructions and to take into account the effect air pressure on particle mobility.
-Particle charging and filtering are also continuosly monitored and adjusted by software.
+The airflows are driven by four blowers that are software-controlled to compensate for possible obstructions and to take into account the effect air pressure on particle mobility.
+Particle charging and filtering are also continuously monitored and adjusted by software.

 All parts of the instrument are contained in the single enclosure.
 The NAIS is controlled by an external computer through a RJ45 ethernet connection either over a local area network or a direct connection to the computer.

 Every once in a while the NAIS requires cleaning to remove deposited particles from the mobility analyzer and corona needle tips.
 The cleaning frequency depends on the pollution level and may exceed three months.